hadasze/tdd-execrise/exercises/ambassador/README.md

 Read about how you can find the correct npm package for the node workshop artifact using [`ambassador lookup`](https://github.com/wix-private/ambassador#adding-dependencies).

-### Get Your Testing Environment Ready
-We want to use the Ambassador Testkit to test our server in the `server.e2e.js` test file.
-Follow the guide in [the Ambassador Testkit README](https://github.com/wix-private/ambassador-testkit#integration-tests-server-e2e) and get yourself started with server e2e tests.

-### TDD
-Write a test case that covers one of your server's routes, using the Ambassador Testkit.
-You can refer to the [Testkit API](https://github.com/wix-private/ambassador-testkit#api) in order to get to know the testkit better.
-You are also advised to use the [builder utilities](https://github.com/wix-private/ambassador#builder-utilities) in the `node-workshop-scala-app` package, for easier generation of stub data.

-### Implement
-Once your test case is ready (and failing, of course!) go ahead and implement the actual code in your server.
-If you need a reminder on how to do that, refer to [ambassador readme](https://github.com/wix-private/ambassador#using-rpc-servers-in-your-code).

 ## Local Development
+There are two options:
+1. Use real production data - Work locally, against production, with your server running in production.
+Run `npm start -- --production`.
+No need to mock anything!
-If you want to use your server locally, create a `dev/mocks` file, which will get the Ambassador testkit as an argument, and stub the RPC methods which you want to use.
+2. If you want to use your server locally, create a `dev/mocks` file, which will get the Ambassador testkit as an argument, and stub the RPC methods which you want to use.
 Don't forget to `start` the testkit, so your app can use it!
 See [Business Manager Local Development](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/yoshi-server#local-development) for more details.